Burn Ban - Level 1

 Ends on:

-Cattle at work!
-Portions of the Eightmile Creek Trail now have seasonal gates in operation.
+Portions of the Eight Mile Creek Trail now have seasonal gates in operation.
 The gates are installed to keep cattle in the area.
 Cattle grazing helps reduce vegetation (or 'fuels') that feeds wildfire.
-It also helps to invigorate the soils and encourage biodiversity.
+It also helps to invigorate the soils and encourages biodiversity.

 Please open and close the gates when entering and exiting the trail section.

-DO NOT ALLOW DOGS TO CHASE OR HARRASS CATTLE.
-Dogs should be on leash and under physical control when using all portions of the trail at all times of the year.
+Do not allow dogs to chase or harass cattle.
+Dogs must be on leash and under physical control when using all portions of the trail at all times of the year.

-We are expecting this fuel reduction project to conclude in December.
+This fuel reduction project should conclude in December.
 Your cooperation and support is appreciated.
 Enjoy the trail.

 Overlook viewing a majestic bluff with blue river below, orange bluffs and green pines